Current Lab Members

 Dr. Lisa Briand is the head of the Behavioral Neurophysiology Laboratory and an Assistant Professor in the Department of Psychology and Neuroscience Program at Temple University.
 She began her neuroscience career as an undergraduate at Bates College in Lewiston, Maine working under the direction of Dr. John Kelsey.
 Dr. Briand continued on to receive her doctorate in Neuroscience from the University of Michigan, where she studied the ability of cocaine abuse to lead to deficits in cognitive function with Dr. Terry Robinson.
 She then went on to complete a postdoctoral fellowship at the University of Pennsylvania in the laboratories of Dr. Julie Blendy and Dr. Chris Pierce studying the circuitry and physiological mechanisms underlying reinstatement of cocaine seeking.
 Dr. Briand “opened” the Behavioral Neurophysiology Lab in 2014.
 In addition to running the lab, Dr. Briand enjoys spending time with her husband and two young boys, cooking, photography and traveling.

-Megan is a first year graduate student graduated from Albion College in 2015 with a B.S. in Psychology.
+Megan is a fourth year graduate student in the lab working on projects examining the role of glutamate trafficking within the prefrontal cortex on cocaine seeking.
+Megan graduated from Albion College in 2015 with a B.A. in Psychology.

 Anna is a third year graduate student studying the relationship between adolescent stress and vulnerability to cocaine addiction, with a focus on how stress alters synaptic plasticity in reward-related regions of the brain.
 She graduated from Bates College in 2011 with a B.S. in Neuroscience, then worked as a research assistant at the FDA and MIT before joining the lab in 2016.